raspberrypi/documentation/configuration/config-txt/video.md

 Note that the 90 and 270 degree rotation options require additional memory on the GPU, so these will not work with the 16MB GPU split.

+### Other options

+#### dispmanx_offline

+Forces dispmanx composition to be done off line in two offscreen framebuffers.
+This can allow more dispmanx elements to be composited, but is slower and may limit screen framerate to typically 30fps.

 *This article uses content from the eLinux wiki page [RPiconfig](http://elinux.org/RPiconfig), which is shared under the [Creative Commons Attribution-ShareAlike 3.0 Unported license](http://creativecommons.org/licenses/by-sa/3.0/)*